22 Aug What is PowerG?

 What is PowerG?

 With intrusion alarm systems, this trend is no different.
-The shift from hard-wired to wireless alarm systems has been rapid and now wireless technology is increasingly accepted for security applications in residential and business premises.
-Security installers are standing behind wireless alarm systems, allowing for consumer adoption and insurance companies’ acceptance of technologies that had once been considered not trustworthy enough for security.
+The shift from hard-wired to wireless alarm systems has been rapid.
+Now, wireless technology is increasingly accepted for security applications in residential and business premises.
+Security installers are standing behind wireless alarm systems.
+This allows for consumer adoption and insurance companies’ acceptance of technologies that they didn’t once consider trustworthy enough for security.

 An additional driver for wireless security is the growth of the connected home.
 As more homes and businesses adopt networks allowed varying degrees of automation, the demand for wireless security devices is increasing.
 A study released by Radiant Insights in mid-2015* projected that worldwide sales of security devices for the connected home would grow from about $1.2 billion in 2014 to over $7.5 billion by 2021.